How to Write the GRE Essays

-It is as important as introduction.
+It is as important as an introduction.
 The conclusion may be very brief but it is an important part of an essay.
 It should have a separate paragraph and must clearly give the epitome of your viewpoint.
-Being the last part of essay, it forms the conclusive and ultimate opinion in the mind of the examiner.
+Being the last part of the essay, it forms the conclusive and ultimate opinion in the mind of the examiner.

-The conclusion should look like a natural outcome of entire essay.
+The conclusion should look like a natural outcome of the entire essay.
 The reader may get an impression that you have deeply considered the different viewpoints before making up your mind.
-A phrase or quote makes the conclusion attractive with lasting impression.
+A phrase or quote makes the conclusion attractive with a lasting impression.

 Language and Grammer

 The language of an essay should be simple and easy to understand.Essay conveys your personal opinions and it should be in simple conversational style, that is in the words which come naturally in your mind.Don’t be pedantic by using synonyms or phrases just to show how well acquainted you are with the language and syntax.

 The difficult words having vague meanings do not go well with the examiners and make the essay look formal and ornamental.The examiner should feel that he is listening to you and not reading an academic essay.It does not mean that you are free to be casual.One should be formal and polite.
 Do not use slang and Informal colloquial language and abbreviations.Avoid humor, cynicism and sarcastic words because it may spoil your essay.